 What is included in the program?

-The program includes instruction, academic support, mentoring, workshops, and planned activities.
+The program includes Math or English instruction, academic support, mentoring, workshops, and planned activities.
 The residential option includes housing and dining.
+Students who complete the program will also receive a $750 Fall 2026 scholarship.

 Do I need to buy textbooks or materials?